 Understanding and Treating Herniated Discs

 Whether you call it a herniated disc, bulging disc, or a ruptured disc, the pain and discomfort are all the same.
-Our team at Northwestern Spine Health and Rehabilitation in Woodland Park understands just how painful a disc injury can be.
+Our team at Northwestern Spine Health and Rehabilitation in Clifton understands just how painful a disc injury can be.
 Using alternative medical treatments that are safe, effective, and non-invasive, our chiropractic team can help alleviate painful conditions associated with a herniated disc.

 What Is a Herniated Disc?